sagemath/sagewiki_to_gh-2022-10-10/MirrorNetwork.md

 === crontab ===

-'''crontab''' is a nice system daemon, that does periodic task scheduling in linux.
+[[http://linux.die.net/man/1/crontab|crontab]] is a nice system daemon, that does periodic task scheduling in linux.
 As a regular user, run '''crontab -e''' in a terminal to start the crontab editor.
 A line like

 0 * * * * "/home/<username>/rsync_sagemath" 2> /home/<username>/rsync_sagemath.errors > /dev/null

 calls the rsync_sagemath script every time the minutes in the computer clock are "00".
-Something like "0 */2 * * * " does it every second hour when the minutes are "00" and so on.
-Read the man page for more information.
+Something like "0 */2 * * * " does it every second hour when the minutes are "00", "0 1,9,19 * * * " at full hours 1am, 9am and 7pm, ...
+Read the [[http://linux.die.net/man/1/crontab|man page]] for more information.
 The part after that just says that errors should be written into a specific file and everything else should be written nowhere.

 A nice addition would be to write the output of the rsync task to a temporary file that is copied into the mirror as a hidden file.
 Then, the operators of the master server can check, if there were problems with that mirror server!